floristevito/EPA1361/lab_sessions/final assignment/README.md

 ## Folders

 - ANALYSIS_results:
-    - Contains (intermediate) outputs from the different analyses
+    - Contains (intermediate) outputs from the different analyses.
+The numbers match the file in which the files were created.

+        - 01_model_run.tar.gz
+        - 02_PRIM_scenarios.txt
+        - 03_MORO_convergence.csv
+        - 03_MORO_results.csv
+        - 03_robust_results.tar.gz
+        - 04_sobol_results.tar.gz
 - data:
     - Contains data used in the RfR model
 - deprecated: